A Sweet Secret

 Along the street are several tea houses run by geiko, west Japan’s word for geisha.
 Occasionally in the evenings, the lucky visitor can spot them walking to and from their work, or seeing clients off to their taxis.

-The first shop in the street proper is a dried sweets shop.
-Made from sugar and rice flour, rakugan comes molded into seasonal shapes and is perfect with hot tea or coffee.
+The first shop in the street proper is a dried sweets shop, Moroe-ya Rakugan.
+Rakugan comes molded into seasonal shapes and is perfect with hot tea or coffee.
+Unlike wasanbon, the similarly molded sugar cakes of central Japan, rakugan incorporates rice flour, making the latter a softer, smoother melt-in-your-mouth treat.
+Beloved for their long shelf-life in the winter months, rakugan make beautiful and delicious omiyage, “food souvenirs.”
 Visitors can enjoy a sampling of rakugan with matcha tea in a cafe in the back of the shop, overlooking a small garden.

-At the street’s opposite end is a free museum, the Nishi Chaya Shiryokan Museum.
+At the street’s opposite end is a free museum, the Nishi Chaya Shiryokan Museum, easily spotted by the lion dance masks in the front window.
 Its second floor showcases the specially decorated rooms geisha use to entertain guests.
 The powder blue European-style building next door houses a music school for geisha and maiko (geishas in training).
 The sounds of taiko drums and shamisen strings often spill out onto the street.

-Nishi Chaya Gai makes for a relaxing stopping point before or after the nearby Ninja Temple or painting ceramics at the Kutani Kosen Kiln just a few blocks away.
+Nishi Chaya Gai makes for a relaxing stopping point before or after the nearby Ninja Temple or painting ceramics at the Kutani Kosen Kiln just a few blocks away, or roaming the Samurai Residence District of Nagamachi.